-The City of Laguna Beach Open Space/Conservation Element of the Certified LUP (used for guidance in this case) advocates the preservation of native vegetation and discourages the introduction of non-native vegetation on coastal bluffs.
+The City of Laguna Beach Open Space/Conservation Section of the Certified LUP advocates the preservation of native vegetation and discourages the introduction of non-native vegetation on coastal bluffs.
 Coastal bluffs act as open space and potential wildlife habitat, as well as corridors for native fauna.
 Decreases in the amount of native vegetation due to displacement by non-native vegetation have resulted in cumulative adverse impacts upon the habitat value of coastal bluffs.
 As such, the quality of bluff habitat must be assessed on a site-by-site basis.

 The coastal bluff on the subject site is considered disturbed due to the presence of ornamental, non-native plant species.
 The applicant provided a general biological assessment of the site by LSA Associates dated May 28, 2010.
 Vegetation on the site was found to be mostly ornamental plants (i.e., myoporum, bougainvillea, lantana and ornamental grasses) dominated by a row of mature eucalyptus trees along the north and east sides of the site.
-Except for a few small lemonade berry bushes scattered on site, native vegetation is almost entirely restricted to peripheral areas where lemonade berry chaparral extends onto the east side of the site and coastal bluff scrub extends down the west bluff side (Exhibit 9).
+Except for a few small lemonade berry bushes scattered on site, native vegetation is almost entirely restricted to peripheral areas where lemonade berry chaparral extends onto the east side of the site and coastal bluff scrub extends down the west bluff side (Exhibit 8).

 Coastal bluff scrub is designated by the California Department of Fish and Game as a sensitive natural community.
 Though some coastal bluff scrub is located on the property (0.023 acre), the site wasn't mapped by the City as containing any "Very High Value" or "High Value" habitat, as defined by the Laguna Beach Open Space/Conservation Section of the Certified LUP.
 However, these maps haven't been updated by the City since the early 1990's.
 No special status plant or animal species were found on site.
-Based on site observations, the coastal bluff scrub on the bluff is located along the western edge of the property; no direct impacts are proposed and indirect impacts areby the proposed development of the site are unlikely due to the steep, undevelopable conditions where the coastal bluff scrub is found.
+Based on site observations, the coastal bluff scrub on the bluff is located along the western steep coastal bluff edge of the property.
+None of the proposed development will disturb existing coastal bluff scrub.